KimbobHeaven/Study-1/Notes/Vim/vim-surround.md

     add <surround>
     <target> can be "s" for entire line
     <target> can be "iw" as In-a-Word
+    <surround> can be "b" for bracket ()

+<surround> : open/close brackets
+    open : surround with space
+    close : surround without space

 --visual line--
 S<surround> : Surround <surround>